nodejs/node/doc/api/n-api.md

 ```

 - `[in] env`: The environment that the API is invoked under.
-- `[in] data`: Raw pointer to the external data being wrapped.
+- `[in] data`: Raw pointer to the external data.
-- `[in] finalize_cb`: Optional callback to call when the wrapped object
+- `[in] finalize_cb`: Optional callback to call when the external value
 is being collected.
 - `[in] finalize_hint`: Optional hint to pass to the finalize callback
 during collection.
-- `[out] result`: A `napi_value` representing an external object.
+- `[out] result`: A `napi_value` representing an external value.

 Returns `napi_ok` if the API succeeded.

-This API allocates a JavaScript object with external data attached to it.
+This API allocates a JavaScript value with external data attached to it.
+This
-This is used to wrap native objects and project them into JavaScript.
+is used to pass external data through JavaScript code, so it can be retrieved
-The API allows the caller to pass in a finalize callback, in case the
+later by native code.
+The API allows the caller to pass in a finalize callback,
-underlying native resource needs to be cleaned up when the wrapper
+in case the underlying native resource needs to be cleaned up when the external
-JavaScript object gets collected.
+JavaScript value gets collected.

+*Note*: The created value is not an object, and therefore does not support
+additional properties.
+It is considered a distinct value type: calling
+`napi_typeof()` with an external value yields `napi_external`.

 #### napi_create_external_arraybuffer
 <!-- YAML